RESTCONF¶

 Clixon supports two RESTCONF compile-time variants: FCGI and Native.

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
-It comes in two variants, as shown by (1) and (2) in the figure above:
+It comes in two variants, as shown in the figure above:

-- A reverse proxy (such as NGINX) and fastCGI where web and restconf function is separated
+A reverse proxy (such as NGINX) and FastCGI where web and restconf function is separated.
+NGINX is used to make all HTTP configuration.

 The restconf daemon communicates with the backend using